Robot joins Melania Trump at White House event to tout AI teachers

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, March 25 - A humanoid robot walked down a red-carpeted White House hallway on Wednesday, accompanying U.S. first lady Melania Trump into an event where she urged greater use of artificial intelligence in education.
+WASHINGTON – A humanoid robot walked down a red-carpeted White House hallway on March 25, accompanying US First Lady Melania Trump into an event where she urged greater use of artificial intelligence in education.

-The human-shaped robot, which introduced itself as "Figure 03," joined Trump in the East Room to welcome dozens of first spouses from around the world to the technology-focused "Fostering the Future Together" summit.
+The human-shaped robot, which introduced itself as “Figure 03”, joined Mrs Trump in the East Room to welcome dozens of first spouses from around the world to the technology-focused “Fostering the Future Together” summit.

 “I am grateful to be part of this historic movement to empower children with technology and education,” the robot said, greeting guests in 11 languages.